anthonyjj89/cline-mcp-tools/README.md

 A Model Context Protocol (MCP) server that enables Claude Desktop to access, search, and interact with VS Code chat conversations.

+> **Note:** This is the clean main branch with only essential files for production use.
+For development, testing scripts, and additional examples, please check the [dev branch](https://github.com/anthonyjj89/cline-mcp-tools/tree/dev).

 ## Features

 - **Conversation Management**